winitzki/scall/tutorial/programming_dhall.md

 Before introducing M-filterable contrafunctors, we show a simpler combinator for a function-type monad.
 That combinator produces a monad of type `Arrow F Id`, where `F` is an arbitrary contrafunctor.
 The resulting monad type expression looks like `H a = F a → a`.

+A simple example of this kind of monad is `S a = (a → Bool) → a`.
+The monad `S` is known as the "selector monad" and has some applications in dynamic programming and search problems.

+The following combinator produces a function type monad `F a → a` from any contrafunctor `F`:
 ```dhall
 let monadIdFilterable : ∀(F : Type → Type) → Contrafunctor F → Monad (Arrow F Id)
   = λ(F : Type → Type) → λ(contrafunctorF : Contrafunctor F) →